vmware/container-service-extension/docs/cse3_0/CSE_CONFIG.md

 The output of the command varies slightly depending on the target VCD server api version that CSE will be using to talk to VCD (controlled by the flag -v).
-Only supported bus type for api version 33.0 and 34.0 is AMQP.
-For api version 35.0, the default bus type is MQTT, but AMQP is supported too.
+Only supported message bus type for api version 33.0 and 34.0 is AMQP.
+For api version 35.0, the default message bus type is MQTT, but AMQP is supported too.

 Edit this file to add values from your vCloud Director installation.
 The